Flexible Nonparametric Inference for Causal Effects under the Front-Door Model: Details on estimators for the ATE front-door functional

-We prove the validity of the loss function and submodel combinations under binary mediator, showcased in Algorithm~\ref{appalg:binary}, Appendix~\ref{app:tmle_alg}, with detailed discussions in Section~\ref{subsec:tmle_with_density}.
-Similar proofs for other proposed TMLEs can be readily formulated.
+We establish the validity of the loss function and submodel combinations (discussed in Appendix~\ref{app:tmle_overview}) for the binary mediator case, as detailed in Algorithm~\ref{appalg:binary} (Appendix~\ref{app:tmle_alg}) and discussed in Section~\ref{subsec:est_with_density}.
+Similar proofs for the remaining TMLE procedures follow analogously.

-The proof of loss function and submodel combination used for updating $f_M(M\mid A,X)$ satisfying conditions (C1)-(C3) imitates the proof for the propensity score.
-Thus, we only focus on proofs for $\pi$ and $\mu$ here. \\
+Since the proof for the $f_M$ update closely mirrors that for the propensity score $\pi$, we focus here on verifying conditions (C1)–(C3) for the updates to $\pi$ and $\mu$.